mounirbadlis/licenceprject/README.md

 - possiblity of renew a prescription.
 - view the patients's complaints and reply.
-- seeing the current medicines on the market. the pharmacist can:
+- seeing the current medicines on the market.
+--the pharmacist can:
 - manage his stock(add a new medicine, modify quantity, remove a medicine).
 - manage the orders that coming from doctors(accept or refuse, arriving).
-- seeing the currznt medicines and possibility to add a new medicine. the patient can:
+- seeing the currznt medicines and possibility to add a new medicine.
+--the patient can:
 - view his records and prescriptions.
 - possibility of send a compalints.
 - possibility of send a renewal request.